xpillons/bc_vscode/README.md

-# bc_vscode
-Open OnDemand Batch Connect VSCode application
+# Open OnDemand Batch Connect VSCode application
+Launch VSCode as a web server running as a job.
+Require VSCode version 1.97.0+